Flying W Airways: Bankruptcy

 FWA flew its first Hercules delivery to Flying W Airport for an April 1969 meeting of the board, which included Hollywood actors Bob Cummings and Robert Montgomery.
 The presence of a large aircraft at a small airport, with celebrities, got press.
 Shortly thereafter the board chair became Robert Matlack, reflecting a controlling interest now held by him and his brothers Edwin and Brooke.
 The family money was from Matlack, Inc., one of the largest US tanker truck companies, which coincidently called itself a "pipeline on wheels."

 By early 1970, RDA had three Hercules (External links has photos of FWA/RDA Hercules).
 But as indicated above, Alaska oil development suddenly halted and Hercules demand did not materialize.
 FWA was highly leveraged and filed for bankruptcy, along with RDA, in September 1970.
 FWA/RDA operated in bankruptcy until February 1972, when a Federal judge stripped RDA of its two remaining aircraft noting there wasn't work enough for even one Hercules, no expert was willing to testify as to when the pipeline moratorium would end, and no credible party had emerged to reorganize the airline.
 The stakes, the judge noted, were extremely high as "[i]nfected, as it were, by the exuberant Klondike-like spirit which gripped Alaska" the main shareholders had backed the aircraft financings with personal guarantees (in the case of the Matlacks, that of the family holding company).

-Also stranded was RDA's Anchorage hangar, which would have been the only one in Alaska capable of accomodating a Hercules, left partially built since filing.
+Also stranded was RDA's Anchorage hangar, which would have been the only one in Alaska capable of accommodating a Hercules, left partially built since filing.
 Flying W Airport, no longer operational, was sold in bankruptcy July 1971 and did not operate again until 1984.
 RDA competitor Interior Airways filed for bankruptcy due to its own Hercules commitment, but survived, fully paying creditors.
 Alaska Airlines, which pioneered the use of the Hercules in Alaska in 1965 and which had four in its fleet at year-end 1970, exited the Hercules business by 1972.